make-software/casper-dao-middleware/README.md

 Plural names were used for higher-level packages to have a possibility to reuse singular names in the code.

 The structure shouldn't be considered final and should evolve together with the project.

-## (╯°□°）╯︵ ┻━┻

-The following Golang conventions aren't followed in this project:

-- using short variable names because we want the code to be clear at any stage of development, even after 500K LOC
-- avoiding underscores in package names because the same reason as before